ZachMK25/linked-blog-starter-md/SP25 SJSU/180B/Notes.md

 	- Extremely important for on-line transaction systems such as shopping, airline, hotel, car reservations.
 - Economies of scale:
 	- Wasteful overlap of resources and personnel can be avoided by consolidating data and applications across departments.

+When not to use a DBMS
+- Main costs
+	- initial investment and hardware
+	- overhead

+- when a DBMS may be unnecessary
+- when a DBMS may be unfeasible
+	- Real-time requirements